arcelioeperez/Finance-Projects/README.md

 Python script that shows what happens when short selling

 Two methods:
-- Price of the stock increases
+- Price if the stock increases
-- Price of the stock decreases
+- Price if the stock decreases

 Results are a dataframe with the different price movements